tekknolagi/tekknolagi.github.com/pl-resources.md

 title: Writing
 ---

 This page is a collection of my pieces of writing including full pieces and contributions as well as writings for leisure.
 This page will keep updating and hopefully no link rot will occur.

-##
+A blog post page will be created as soon as possible.
+Will need to migrate my old blog post site.

 ## TA & Trading